 How do you track leads?

-Google Analytics is your guide to understanding your audience, their actions, and their journey to your site and interactions with it - like top pages.
-Which, in turn, helps you understand how to market to your target audience better and even build out more custom audiences!
+Google Analytics is your guide to understanding your audience, their actions, and their journey to your site and interactions with it – like top pages.
+This, in turn, helps you understand how to market to your target audience better and even build out more custom audiences!